quantmind/pulsar/docs/source/tutorials/coroutine.rst

 Deferred
 ===================
-A :class:`Deferred` is a callback which will be put off until later. its implementation is similar to the twisted.defer.Deferred class with few important differences.
+A :class:`Deferred` is a callback which will be put off until later. its implementation is similar to the `twisted deferred`_ class with few important differences.
 A deferred is the product of an asynchronous operation.

 .. _deferred-event-loop: